-The craft of stained glass artistry was passed on to Chevonne by her mother-in-law, Claudia Ariss.
-After spending weekend intensives in Claudia's glass studio in Nipomo, California, Chevonne had the passion and interest to take up stained glass classes closer to home in Los Angeles.
+Soon after, during Chevonne’s maternity leave, the craft of stained glass artistry was passed on to Chevonne by her mother-in-law, Claudia Ariss.
+After spending a weekend in Claudia's glass studio in Nipomo, California, Chevonne had the passion and interest to take up stained glass classes closer to home in Los Angeles.

 "After having my baby and taking a break from the daily creative outlet of hair and makeup, I found a new medium in glass that ignited an overwhelming artistic drive and excitement.
 Utilizing my extensive study and application in the salon working with color theory, shaping and design has greatly influenced the textures, balance, patterns and colors in my glass work."